-Students are expected to behave in an appropriate manner regard to meal area & distributions.
-Students are responsible for maintaining their school, table, the area around their table, and for disposing all trays, plates, and trash in the designated cans.
-Meal Area / Distribution Guidelines:
+Students are expected to behave in an appropriate manner while in the cafeteria.
+Students are responsible for maintaining their table, the area around their table, and for disposing all trays, plates, and trash in the designated cans.

+Cafeteria Guidelines:

 - Students will be required to present ID numbers to purchase meals. - There will be no charging of meals in the cafeteria. - Students may deposit additional money to their account balance when the serving line is open. - Checks will be accepted for the full amount only.
-No change can be given. - Payment can be made anytime online via the PaySchools link on the Guthrie Public Schools' website. - Free or reduced accounts cannot be used more than once per day and can only be used by the appropriate owner. - Ala Carte and extra items are CASH only. - Cashiers are not allowed to make change without a purchase.

-· Federal and state laws govern reimbursable meals to the following:

-o Breakfast must be 3 or 4 items; Lunch must be 3 to 5 items.
+No change can be given. - Payment can be made anytime online via the Infinite Campus Parent Portal. - Free or reduced accounts cannot be used more than once per meal and can only be used by the appropriate owner. - Ala Carte is CASH only. - Extra items are CASH only. - Cashiers are not allowed to make change without a purchase. - Federal and state laws govern reimbursable meals to the following: - o Breakfast must be 3 or 4 items - o Lunch must be 3 to 5 items